ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/installation_guide/10_getting_started.rst

 **Run a default simulation**

-- :ref:`Getting_started` shows how to run an example simulation
+- :ref:`tutorials` shows how to run your first simulations

 **Further guidance**

-- :ref:`Sphinx` holds information about the documentation generator used to build this installation guide
 - :ref:`Cmake` holds information about available variables and options for the cross-platform build environment CMake
 - :ref:`Qtcreator` describes the basic setup for QtCreator
 - :ref:`Vscode` describes the basic setup for Visual Studio Code